ejjarder/analyse-accelerometer-data/README.md

 The user must first get a copy of the script, and source it in his script or R console.

-The script can then be used in two ways:
+The script can then be used in three ways:

-### Simple Way:
+### Data is Available in a Local Directory:
 Call the run.analysis() function, passing the directory where the data is stored, and the name of the file where the output will be written.